robert-oleynik/AI4SE-Mutation-Testing/README.md

 ```

 Now we can use our tool on this repository to generate mutants.
-We will start with the `infilling` generator with the `single_result`.
+We will start with the `infilling` generator with the `multi_sample`.
 These can be set by the `-g/--generator` and `-c/--config` respectively.

 ```
-mutator generate --generator infilling --config single_result --filter "flask.app:Flask.*"
+mutator generate --generator infilling --config multi_sample --filter "flask.app:Flask.*"
 ```

 > **Note:**